christinerose/gibbr.org/blog/hillingar/index.md

 This means we're essentially encoding the compilation context in the build system rules.
 To remove the requirement to clone dependancy sources locally with `opam-monorepo` we could try and encode the compilation context in the package manager.
 However, preprocessing can be at the OCaml module level of granualrity.
-Dune deals with this level of granuality with repository dependancies, but Opam doesn't.
+Dune deals with this level of granuality with file dependancies, but Opam doesn't.
 Tigher integration between the build and package manager could improve this situation, like Rust's `cargo`, which there are some plans towards.

 There is also the possibility of using Nix to avoid cross-compilation.